Ramanan-Natarajan/arch-kata/Readme.md

 #### Details

 Even though the UI is depicted in various services, these will be shown to the users (candidates and companies) as a unified portal.
-Each would be an MFE
+Each would be an MFE - Please refer to the ADR's